 And so, I remember when I was — they came from New York to save me.
 I was a valuable piece of property, like Mike Wallace was or Dave or any of those marvelous people.
 And so they come to see me.
 And he says, "Is your name on all these petitions?"
 "Sure, because I never met a petition I didn’t like.
 And so, my name as Anti-Fascist Refugee Committee, Victims of the Spanish Civil War and Heroes Who Lost, a variety" — he says, "Don’t you know they are commie-inspired?"
 And that’s when I say, "Suppose the communist comes out against cancer.
 Must we come out for cancer?"
 He says, "I don’t think that’s very funny."
 And then he says, "You’ve got to stand up and be counted."
 So in those days I could stand up better than now.
 I’d stand up, and I’d say, "Count me."
 And so, finally, I got fired.

 And later on, I played a lot of Mahalia Jackson music.
 I was the first white disc jockey to play Mahalia.
 And, in fact, they give me too much credit, the black people do, because millions of black people knew her, but the whites didn’t.
 And so, she insists — she now has a program of her own on network radio, CBS — that I be the host of the show.
 And at first they agree.
 And they did it.
 And we have an audience there.
 It’s a studio in the Wrigley Building in Chicago, CBS network.
-And right in the middle of the show, about the third or fourth program, which was thirteen weeks, a guy comes in from New York, another guy.
+And right in the middle of the show, about the third or fourth program, which was 13 weeks, a guy comes in from New York, another guy.
 He was, "Do you mind signing this?"
 Very polite.
 And it’s signing I was never a — I don’t believe in that stuff.
 I like the Quakers very much.
 My yea is my yea, and my nay is my nay.
 And I refused.

-And Mahalia is going to the piano to rehearse our new theme song, "His Eye Is on the Sparrow," and she hears this argument.
+And Mahalia is going to the piano to rehearse our new theme song, "His Eye is on the Sparrow," and she hears this argument.
 And she says, "Is that what I think it’s about?"
 She knew all about me.
 She said, "You’ve got such a big mouth, Studs.
 You should have been a preacher."
 And so, she says, "You going to sign it?"
 I said, "Of course, not."
 "OK, let’s rehearse."
 And this guy is very gentle.
 "Come here, please."
 "Oh, no, Mr. Big" — he was referring to the head of CBS — "has said he must sign this."
 Then she said, "You tell Mr. Big if they fire Studs Terkel to find another Mahalia Jackson."
 You know what happened?
 Nothing.
-We ran through all thirteen weeks just like that.
+We ran through all 13 weeks just like that.
 The answer is saying no to authority when authority is wrong, and God knows how wrong the present clown is there and his fellow clowns.

-AMY GOODMAN: We return to our interview with Studs Terkel, today his ninety-fifth birthday.
+AMY GOODMAN: We return to our interview with Studs Terkel, today his 95th birthday.
 In this final section, Studs talks about Albert Einstein, Robert Oppenheimer, the director of the Manhattan Project that developed the atom bomb, American revolutionary Tom Paine, and much more.
 I first asked him to fast-forward and talk about the war in Iraq and leadership today.

 STUDS TERKEL: Rumsfeld.
 Rove.
 The guy’s from my university.
 Wolf — Wolf — Wolf, etc.